The Service we Provide

 How long does the Air Ambulance take to respond?

 The Air Ambulance is usually airborne within four minutes.
-It flies at 140mph and from our Thruxton Air Base it reaches most locations in Hampshire in fifteen minutes.
+It flies at 140mph and from our Thruxton Airbase it reaches most locations in Hampshire in fifteen minutes.
 Flights to the Isle of Wight take a little longer.
 A typical mission lasts about ninety minutes.
-Helipads exist at Basingstoke, Bournemouth, Salisbury, Southampton General Hospital, St Mary’s Hospital (Isle of Wight) and Portsmouth Queen Alexandra.
+Helipads exist at Basingstoke, Bournemouth, Salisbury, University Hospital Southampton, St Mary’s Hospital (Isle of Wight) and Portsmouth Queen Alexandra.

 Does the Air Ambulance fly at night?